top of page

 The following movies are often accused of having no end.
 However, they do end because their central story ends.
 Not every plot point is resolved, but the core story is.
 And that is what is required.

-• No Country for Old Men (2007) -- Throughout the entire movie, the sheriff grapples with his fear of death.
+• No Country for Old Men (2007) -- Throughout the movie, the sheriff grapples with his fear of death.
 When his issue is resolved, the movie ends.
 The other things happening in the movie are left unresolved.

 • Truman Show (1998) -- The entire movie portrays Truman overcoming his fear of crossing the ocean and, unbeknownst to him, escaping his incarceration.
 Once he’s victorious over these conflicts, the movie ends.
 Nothing else in his life must resolve.